andreibarabas/achieving100ms/README.md

 ## Special Thanks

-- @wcandillon, maker of the [“Can it be done in React Native?”](https://github.com/wcandillon/can-it-be-done-in-react-native) YouTube series, for being a source of inspiration.
+- [William Candillon](https://github.com/wcandillon), maker of the [“Can it be done in React Native?”](https://github.com/wcandillon/can-it-be-done-in-react-native) YouTube series, for being a source of inspiration.